serval-snt-uni-lu/cocabu/README.md

 To build the **Snippet Index**, we used the data dump of Stack Overflow posts ([StackExchange](https://archive.org/details/stackexchange)) between July 2008 and March 2015 containing 1,363,002 Java and Android tagged questions.

-To build the **Code Index**, we considered GitHub projects that are forked at least once (to avoid toy and/or inactive projects) and in which the major language is “Java” and removed all non-Java files.
+To build the **Code Index**, we considered only GitHub projects that are forked at least once (to avoid toy and/or inactive projects) and in which the major language is “Java” and removed all non-Java files.

 # Datasets
 To read/inspect the following indices you may use [Luke](https://github.com/DmitryKey/luke/releases/download/luke-4.10.4-field-reconstruction/luke-with-deps.jar).
-Luke allows to access, browse and display documents within an existing Lucene index.
+Luke allows to query, browse and display documents (and fields) contained in a Lucene index.
 ## Fields

 The following table illustrates the primary fields used to construct an augmented query: